 - Relevant (content production efficiency is a pain point for the team).

-By setting SMART goals, you can ensure that your improvements are tangible and achievable.
+By setting SMART goals, you can ensure that your content operations improvements are tangible and achievable.

 Review your content budget

 One of the most important aspects of content ops is financial planning.
 You need to make sure you have the budget in place to support your content strategy.
 Start by reviewing your existing content budget.